San Diego › San Diego Hotels

 San Diego is a great city.
 I love it.
-The big decision visitors have to make is whether to stay at one of the great beaches or in downtown San Diego.
+The big decision for visitors is where to stay in San Diego – at one of the great beaches or in downtown San Diego.
 The pros and cons are pretty obvious.
 Stay close to the beach and commute to the attractions in and around downtown.
 Or stay close to the attractions and do the opposite route to get to the beach.
 The plus side to both is that the drive (or ferry) is fairly short and hassle-free.
 I’ve created a map of downtown San Diego hotels that should give you a good lay of the land.

 The 15 Best Hotels in San Diego